percona/psmdb-docs/docs/install/index.md

 ## Install Percona Server for MongoDB basic build

-You can use any of the easy-install guides but **we recommend using the package manager of your operating system** for a convenient and quick way to try the software first.
+You can use any of the easy-install guides.
+We recommend to use **the package manager of your operating system** for a convenient and quick way to install the software for production use. **Use Docker** to try the software first.

 === ":simple-windowsterminal: Package manager"